sutd-visual-computing-group/label-smoothing-multi-label-classification/README.md

 ## Model
 The models used here are **Residual Neural Networks** with varying depths of 18, 34, and 50 layers, trained and tested on a local machine.
 The models area trained with a batch size of 8, learning rate of 1.5e-4 for the ResNet backbone and 5e-2 for ResNet Fully-Connected layers.
 The degree of label smoothing used here is 0.1 for all experiments.

 Another model was also utilized here which is the **MobileNet-V2** model which is a convolutional neural network designed for compact mobile devices.
 The model consists of two different types of blocks: residual block with stride of 1 and a block with a stride of 2 for downsamlpling.
 The architecture starts off with a convolutional 2d layer followed by series of bottleneck layers, ending with convolutional 2d and an average pooling layer [3].
+The model uses the same hyperparameters as the ResNet models with an identical degree of label smoothing as well.

 ## Label Smoothing
 Label smoothing is a regularization technique which turns hard class labels assignments into soft label assignments, it operates directly on the label themselves and may lead to a better generalization [1].
 Labels in the scope of LS are usually classified into two types: